-And in 2017 the Duncans purchased Ovid Napa Valley on Pritchard Hill – their focus is on limited production premium wines with visits reserved for active members of their allocation list.
+And in 2017 the Duncans purchased a majority interest in Ovid Napa Valley on Pritchard Hill – their focus is on limited production premium wines with visits reserved for active members of their allocation list.
 While under the same ownership, Ovid Napa Valley remains completely separate from Silver Oak.

 For more information, to shop for wines (including select Library wines) or to signup for their mailing list, visit: www.silveroak.com

 The Oak Cooperage, MO